Cherry on the Cake: Fairness is NOT an Optimization Problem: Connecting Classification and Cake-Cutting

 If $n>2$, these two definitions are \emph{not} equivalent.
-In particular, it does hold that $\boldsymbol{d}\precsim_e \boldsymbol{d}'\Rightarrow \boldsymbol{d}\precsim \boldsymbol{d}'$, but unless we are discussing binary classification, the converse $\boldsymbol{d}\precsim \boldsymbol{d}'\Rightarrow \boldsymbol{d}\precsim_e \boldsymbol{d}'$ is \emph{false}.
+In particular, it does hold that $\model\paretoless_e \model'\Rightarrow \model\paretoless \model'$, but unless we are discussing binary classification, the converse $\model\paretoless \model'\Rightarrow \model\paretoless_e \model'$ is \emph{false}.

 \begin{example} You have been tasked with building an AI model to predict blood pressure without the need for direct measurements.
-There are three possible labels, $Y=\{low, even, high\}$, and you have developed two algorithms, $\boldsymbol{d},\boldsymbol{d}'\colon X\to \Delta^3$, with the following confusion matrices
+There are three possible labels, $\labelset=\{low, even, high\}$, and you have developed two algorithms, $\model,\model'\colon \featureset\to \labelset$, with the following confusion matrices

-Looking at the diagonals, we can tell that $\boldsymbol{d}\prec \boldsymbol{d}'$, but the error rates cannot be compared directly.
-This means we cannot claim that $\boldsymbol{d}\precsim_e \boldsymbol{d}'$, nor $\boldsymbol{d}\succsim_e \boldsymbol{d}'$.
-In particular, it's debatable whether $\boldsymbol{d}$ is better than $\boldsymbol{d}'$, since predicting high blood pressure in people with low blood pressure can be more serious than predicting even blood pressure instead. \end{example}
+Looking at the diagonals, we can tell that $\model\paretostrictless \model'$, but the error rates cannot be compared directly.
+This means we cannot claim that $\model\paretoless_e \model'$, nor $\model\paretomore_e \model'$.
+In particular, it's debatable whether $\model$ is better than $\model'$, since predicting high blood pressure in people with low blood pressure can be more serious than predicting even blood pressure instead. \end{example}

-That said, by limiting ourselves to the use of $\precsim$ only, we naturally inherit a lot of useful properties and results from cake cutting.
+That said, by limiting ourselves to the use of $\paretoless$ only, we naturally inherit a lot of useful properties and results from cake cutting.

 Similarly to what we have done for the Pareto pre-order, we can redefine concepts from cake-cutting as concepts for classification.
-For instance, $\IPS(X)$ can be considered as the set of diagonals of all possible confusion matrices for a classification problem on $X$.
+For instance, $\ips(\featureset )$ can be considered as the set of diagonals of all possible confusion matrices for a classification problem.

-First of all, we can now properly state one of the major results from \cite{dvoretzky1951relations} using machine learning terminology:
+We dedicate the rest of this section to introduce a series of well-known results from cake-cutting theory restated using classification terminology.
+We start with one of the major results from \cite{dvoretzky1951relations} which generalizes a theorem from Lyapunov \cite{liapounoff1940fonctions}:

-\begin{theorem}[Dvoretsky, Wald, and Wolfovitz’s Theorem] Consider a classification problem on $X$.
+\begin{theorem}[Generalized Lyapunov's Theorem \cite{dvoretzky1951relations}] Consider a classification problem on $\featureset $.
 The set of achievable confusion matrices

 is closed and convex.
-In particular, so is $\IPS(X)$. \end{theorem}
+In particular, so is $\ips(\featureset )$. \end{theorem}

-This finds an important use in the following theorem, which states that unless there exist data points where certain labels can be excluded with absolute certainty, suboptimal decisions can always be improved in any direction.
+This finds an important use in the following well-established cake-cutting theorem, which states that unless there exist data points where certain labels can be excluded with absolute certainty, suboptimal models can always be improved in any direction.
+This is tied to the concept of aleatoric uncertainty, defined as follows: